neos-modding-group/NeosModLoader/doc/config.md

 | valueValidator | A custom function that (if present) checks if a value is valid for this configuration item | `null` |

 ### Saving the Configuration
-Configurations must be saved to disk by calling the `ModConfiguration.Save()` method.
+Configurations should be saved to disk by calling the `ModConfiguration.Save()` method.
 If you don't call `ModConfiguration.Save()`, your changes will still be available in memory.
 This allows multiple changes to be batched before you write them all to disk at once.
 Saving to disk is a relatively expensive operation and should not be performed at high frequency.

 NeosModLoader will automatically call `Save()` for you when Neos is shutting down.
 This will not occur if Neos crashes, so to avoid data loss you should manually call `Save()` when appropriate.

-### External Changes
+If you'd like to opt out of this autosave-on-shutdown functionality, use the `ModConfigurationDefinitionBuilder` discussed in the [Defining a Configuration](#defining-a-configuration) section.

+### Getting the Configuration
+To get the configuration, call `NeosModBase.GetConfiguration()`.
+Some notes:
+- This will return `null` if the mod does not have a configuration.
+- You must not call `NeosModBase.GetConfiguration()` before OnEngineInit() is called, as the mod may still be initializing.
-The `ModConfiguration` is guaranteed to be the same instance for all calls to `NeosModBase.GetConfiguration()`.
-This means that other mods may modify the `ModConfiguration` instance you are working with.
-A `ModConfiguration.TryGetValue()` call will always return the current value for that config item.
+- The returned `ModConfiguration` instance is guaranteed to be the same reference for all calls to `NeosModBase.GetConfiguration()`.
+Therefore, it is safe to save a reference to your `ModConfiguration`.
+- Other mods may modify the `ModConfiguration` instance you are working with.
+- A `ModConfiguration.TryGetValue()` call will always return the current value for that config item.
 If you need notice that someone else has changed one of your configs, there are events you can subscribe to.
 However, the `ModConfiguration.GetValue()` and `TryGetValue()` API is very inexpensive so it is fine to poll.

 ### Events
 The `ModConfiguration` class provides two events you can subscribe to: